JEKO10/Github-user-search/README.md

 ## Project overview

 This is a simple project, and also one of my first in which I used third-party API.
 I used GitHub API for searching users based on the username client entered.
 I used the fetch method for getting data.
 I implemented a theme switcher as well.
-I used local storage for setting up and getting theme value.
+I used local storage for saving user's selected theme.

 ## Built with